hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 <h4>mt_export.bash</h4>
 This bash terminal script will create all STL and CSV files as configured, by calling <em>MT-Generator.scad</em> with the properly formed command line.
 It must reside in the same directory as <em>MT-Generator.scad</em>.
 To invoke the script navigate the terminal to the folder containing <em>MT-Generator.scad</em> and enter this command: <em>bash mt_export.bash</em><br><br>

 The terminal script will create a folder called <em>exports</em> to hold all exported material.
 Further, poperly named subfolders are created inside <em>exports</em>, into which all STL and CSV files for a respective organ are saved.
-After each subfolder is filled the terminal script will compress it into a ZIP file, ready to be delivered.
+After each subfolder is complete the terminal script will compress it into a ZIP file, ready to be delivered.